dylanhayes/dylanhayes.github.io/_posts/2020-08-14-Speaking-Virtually.md

 - You can add a &#39;test card&#39; scene with no video and use this before you are ready to broadcast as a placeholder until you are ready.
 - Virtual desktops work really well, but remember to pin OBS so that it appears on all desktops (on the screen you are not sharing) if you have a multiscreen setup so you can still control OBS when you change desktop.
 - Although OBS allows you to mix audio as well as video, if you are outputting your video to conference via a virtual camera (more on this later), this will make no difference.
 - You can add text and even widgets to each scene, which is a great way to add some branding to your video.
-Just because you can, doesn&#39;t mean you should, and be wary of trying to emulate a 24 rolling news channel with graphics and text exploding all over the feed as it distracts from the content.
+Just because you can, doesn&#39;t mean you should, and be wary of trying to emulate a 24 rolling news channel with graphics and text exploding all over the screen as it distracts from the content.

 **Being a Teams player**

-OBS by default outputs video as stream.
-This is pretty easy to use as a source using a &quot;stream key&quot; with broadcast orientated setups, as with most of the common solutions including Facebook live and Teams live events, but when you want to inject video from OBS into a regular Teams meeting, or indeed any other software which expects a video stream from a camera, you will need an extra bit of software which converts the output from OBS into a virtual camera.
+OBS by default outputs video as a stream.
+This is pretty easy to use as a source with broadcast orientated setups, as with most of the common solutions including Facebook live and Teams live events use a stream key you can plugin to OBS, but when you want to inject video from OBS into a regular Teams meeting, or indeed any other software which expects a camera, you will need an extra bit of software which converts the output from OBS into a virtual camera.
 Fortunately it&#39;s a really simple process of downloading OBS Virtual Cam and setting this as your &quot;camera&quot; in your meeting software.

 [Obs virtualcam](https://obsproject.com/forum/resources/obs-virtualcam.949/)

 **Avoiding cognitive overload**

 In a professional TV broadcast there is the role of the producer and the presenter.
-The producer is responsible for controlling the presentation, and the presenter is responsible for the content.
+The producer is responsible for controlling the presentation, and the presenter is responsible for presenting the content.
 Most of us doing public speaking don&#39;t have this luxury, so you have deal with both the medium and the message.
 Ideally, we should be free to concentrate on the message without getting too distracted by the medium.
-But, now I have hopefully convinced you of the advantages of taking more controlling the medium, how do you actually manage to do all of this?
+But, now I have hopefully convinced you of the advantages of taking more interest in controlling the medium, how do you actually manage all of this?
 People are terrible at multitasking, but there are tricks you can do to help manage your presentation.

-With two or more screens I will set one screen up as my presentation, and the other screen as my production screen, and ensure all the stuff needed for the demo will open on the presentation screen, and keep everything needed for the production (video conferencing software, OBS, notes, timers etc) on the other.
+With two or more screens I will set one screen up as my presentation, and the other screen as my production screen, and ensure all the stuff needed for the demo will open on the presentation screen, and keep everything needed for the production (video conferencing software, OBS, notes, timers. lighting etc) on the other.
 This helps me remember where to look for things.
 The snag with this, is that to change scenes in OBS requires you to mouse out of the presentation screen and find OBS, which is a distraction.
 Even with keyboard shortcuts, you need to then ensure OBS has focus.
-Applications like AutoHotKey allow the creation of quite complex behaviours from keyboard shortcuts, but remembering the right combination is yet more cognitive load.
+Applications like AutoHotKey allow the creation of quite complex behaviours from keyboard shortcuts, but remembering the right combination is yet more cognitive load, i.e. something else to get wrong.

 Game streamers have this exact same problem, and playing a game and talking requires even more concentration.
 One of the ways they solve this problem is with an external USB device called a Stream Deck that offers a bunch of customisable actions from customisable buttons.
 The device comes in 3 sizes with 6, 20 or 32 buttons.
 More buttons cost more and makes the device bigger.
 The accompanying software lets you set up actions for each of the button, and a custom icon and text for each button that is shown on a LCD panel behind the buttons.
 Illuminated labelled buttons are so much easier to find that keyboard shortcuts.
 And the shortcuts can be quite deeply integrated with commonly used applications.